pagedjs/pagedjs-website/src/content/en/journal/2025-11-7-succesfully-published-@paged-page.md

 ## The benefits of a cssPrint preview

 As far as i remember, i always used the browser to generate books using CSSPrint.
-I never got the hard experience of generating a pdf through the command line, to check the result and tweak the content, to do it again, and again.
+I never got the hard experience of generating a PDF through the command line, to check the result and tweak the content, to do it again, and again.
 I got the luxury of getting into cssPrint using book.js, a project founded by Adam Hyde (like paged.js) that was using CSS Regions to generate page.
 You made a change on page 2, and all the book was rebuilding from there.
 And we could quickly try things using the inspector and everything was visible on screen.
 But CSS Regions were drop by the Chromium team and what was amazing just disappeared.
 So we didn’t update Chrome for quite a while.
 And WebKit followed, and everything about CSS regions disappeared.

 I ended up using a very precise Chromium under a very special Ubuntu version under a virtual machine for a long time (and we didn’t have SSD then, everything was so long).
 And i wasn’t the only one strugglin, even the folks at Open Source Publishing ended up making [their own fork on webkit to support their design work](blog.osp.kitchen/residency/from-webkit-to-ospkit.html).
 We, designers, love to experiment with our tools, and the browser is one of the most accessible setup for that.
 We need to make a poster?
 We’re gonna build our own system for previewing on screen what our HTML and CSS will render.
 And to do so, we spend quite a long time to figure out the HTML and CSS that will allows us to see what we’re gonna print.